isomerpages/govtech-corp/media/technews/_posts/2021-02-02-post-Smart Cities around the world: The Estonia Edition.md

 is a street-sign on steroids.
 While traditional signages passively provide information to road users and pedestrians to keep them safe, this smart sign is able to take active steps to prevent accidents from occurring.</p>
-<p><a href="https://amsterdamsmartcity.com/international-projects/smart-flow" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Smart Pedestrian Crosswalk</a>,
+<p>Smart Pedestrian Crosswalk, an IoT cloud-based platform, monitors sensors
-an IoT cloud-based platform, monitors sensors to report traffic flow and parking availability across Amsterdam.
+to report traffic flow and parking availability across Amsterdam.
 When Smart Flow was first launched, the average time required to find a parking space was significantly reduced by 43 per cent.
 On top of that, it helps drivers to make more fiscally responsible choices by listing the cheapest options within the area.</p>
 <p>How is this done?
 According to Bercman: “…narrow artificial intelligence
 algorithms are used, which are capable of predicting the moving trajectories when a pedestrian might be run over by a vehicle”.
 The sign would then